OpusCapita/service-template/README.md

  > In order to pass additional environment variables (e.g. secrets that must not be saved in the code) change your docker-compose.yml to pass these variables to docker and run your *docker-compose up* commpand by prepending the variables like **MY_VAR=myValue docker-compose up**.
 You can pass multiple environment variables.

+> For a list of all used ports, please have a look the [service port list](https://github.com/OpusCapita/bnp/wiki/portList).

 Now remember the port you put into the .env file, go to your web browser an open "http://localhost:{{port}}/".
 If everything worked, the browser should show you a "Hello world!".

 ---